October 17, 2010

-Little did I know that in February of 2005, the Vitamin D council offered a publication titled: Racial Opportunities.
+Little did I know that in February of 2005, the Vitamin D council offered a publication titled: Racial differences in vitamin D status.
 In a very brief six pages, it wallops you with fact after fact, study after study that strongly correlates the much higher incidence of mortality and morbidity among African-Americans with their relatively poor Vitamin D status.

 In the hopes of piquing your interest in reading this, here area a few stunners:

-- Blacks are about ten times more likely to be vitamin D deficient than are whites.
+- Blacks are about ten times (not 10%) more likely to be vitamin D deficient than are whites.